alvinlikayue2018/targeted_subthreshold_search_method_paper_data/README.md

-# Data release for ``Targeted Sub-threshold Search for Strongly-lensed Gravitational-wave Events"
+# Data release for "Targeted Sub-threshold Search for Strongly-lensed Gravitational-wave Events"
-This git repository serves to provide search results for the paper ````Targeted Sub-threshold Search for Strongly-lensed Gravitational-wave Events"[1].
+This git repository serves to provide search results for the paper "Targeted Sub-threshold Search for Strongly-lensed Gravitational-wave Events"[1].

 In this git repository you will find:
 * Full candidate list of targeted-subthreshold search for LIGO-VIRGO observing runs O1/O2.